skroutz/developer.skroutz.gr/content/guides/getting-started.md

   <li><a href="https://github.com/Zorbash/response_mate">response_mate</a></li>
 </ul>

-## Your first request
+## Your First Request

 Supposing that you have successfuly obtained a valid access token you can use it to perform requests.
 As mentioned in [authentication](../authentication) there are 2 ways to specify your access token.

 ### Via the oauth_token parameter